 Don’t skip dark soy sauce

-Less common than the light version (or regular version), dark soy sauce provides a sweet taste to the dish.
+Less common than the light version, dark soy sauce provides a sweet taste to the dish.
 But more importantly, its thicker consistency makes coating the noodles easier and it gives the dish an appetizing brown look.
 Using dark soy sauce is truly worth the effort in order to get a more authentic result.

 I have also cooked it as a side dish for multi-course dinner parties (served in a small rice bowl for each diner).
-It takes very little time to prepare thus won’t overburden the busy party host.
+It takes very little time to prepare, thus won’t overburden the busy party host.